Kitware/trame/docs/content/docs/tutorial-paraview.md

 view = simple.Render()             # Ask to compute image of active view and return the corresponding view
 ```

-With those 3 simple lines we created a full pipeline with a view.
-Now we can use our trame magic to show that view to the client.
+With these three lines, we create a full pipeline and a view.
+Now, we can use ***trame*** to show that view in the client.

 ```python
 from trame.html import vuetify, paraview